Meet the Team

 Mark Johnson, Board President, joins the board of the Boston Area Gleaners after a career in finance and a lifetime of interest in the outdoors, local agriculture and land conservation, and food security.
 Over the years, Mark has served as chair of the board of the North Shore United Way, an important supporter of local food pantries in the communities north of Boston, and has been a tree and trail steward and program volunteer at Appleton Farms in Ipswich, an active participant in the Gleaners farm network.
 Mark lives in South Hamilton with his wife Tracy and border collie mix Gretel, and is an avid trail runner, hiker, kayaker, cross country and downhill skier and backyard gardener.

-Cathy Konicki, Treasurer, was introduced to the Gleaners through her involvement with The Philanthropy Group, a women’s giving organization, who provided a grant to the Gleaners.
+Cathy Konicki, Treasurer, was introduced to the Gleaners through her involvement with The Philanthropy Connection, a women’s giving organization, who provided a grant to the Gleaners.
 She is very interested in helping to overcome food insecurity.
-Cathy has spent her career in investment consulting and is a partner at NEPC, LLC, an independent investment consulting firm.
-At NEPC, Cathy heads their Endowment and Foundation consulting practice helping non-profits invest their endowment assets while meeting spending needs for grantmaking.
-Cathy has B.S. and M.B.A. degrees from Boston College.
-Cathy and her husband, Hayes Miller, live in Winchester and have three adult children.
-Cathy loves to ski, bike, hike and travel.
+Cathy spent her career in investment consulting and retired from NEPC, LLC, an independent investment consulting firm, in 2022.
+At NEPC, Cathy headed their Endowment and Foundation consulting practice helping non-profits invest their endowment assets while meeting spending needs for grantmaking.
+Cathy and her husband, Hayes Miller, relocated to the White Mountains of New Hampshire to spend more time skiing, biking and hiking.

 Will Morningstar has been growing vegetables in Massachusetts for the past 12 years.
 He got his start at Siena farms in Sudbury as a farm hand and years later was elevated to the Head Grower.
 He has been working with the Gleaners ever since.
 Will has a passion for providing vegetables to those in need sees the Gleaners as a perfect conduit to do so.
 He has spent time working with adults and adolescents with psychological and developmental disorders.
 Will hopes to develop a farm that provides at-risk populations with fresh vegetables and employment through agriculture.